Yeezus: Accolades

 Yeezus was the most critically acclaimed album of 2013.
 It managed to top 18 lists and polls.

 Based on 146 individual year-end top ten lists compiled by Metacritic, Yeezus was the most critically acclaimed album of 2013, appearing on 61 lists and being named first on 18 of them.
 In October 2013, Complex named Yeezus the sixth best hip-hop album of the last five years.
 Yeezus was rated as album of the year by nine publications.
 Spin named it the best album of 2013, writing, "Yeezus was a thorny tangram puzzle of boxy headbanger blats that exemplified a year of equally stripped-down, basal pleasures".
 The A.V.
 Club named it the best album of 2013 saying "It's magnificent, and it sounds like absolutely nothing else".
 Rolling Stone named it the second best album of 2013, comparing it in concept to Reed's polarizing 1975 album Metal Machine Music: "No wonder the late, great Lou Reed embraced Yeezus, since it's basically the Metal Machine Music concept translated into futuristic hip-hop, all industrial overload and hypertense egomania and hostile vibes".
 Exclaim! also named it the hip-hop album of the year.
 NME named it the second best album of the year calling it "his most sonically challenging album to date".
 Stereogum, Time, and Complex were also among the publications that named Yeezus the best album of 2013.

 Yeezus was also nominated in two categories at the 2014 Grammy Awards including for Best Rap Album and Best Rap Song for "New Slaves".
 West responded unfavorably to this due to not receiving more nominations.
 He then addressed the National Academy of Recording Arts and Sciences at one of his concerts and referred to it as patronizing.
 The album received nominations for Foreign Rap Album of the Year at the Hungarian Music Awards, International Album of the Year at the Danish Music Awards, World's Best Album at the 2014 World Music Awards, and Best Album at the 2014 NME Awards.

 In January 2014, Yeezus was named the best album of 2013 by The Village Voices Pazz & Jop annual critics' poll.
 By topping the poll, West attained his fourth album to do so, following on from The College Dropout, Late Registration, and My Beautiful Dark Twisted Fantasy in 2004, 2005, and 2010, respectively.
 On the same poll for singles, "Bound 2", "New Slaves", and "Black Skinhead" were ranked in the top 10.
 In 2020, Rolling Stone ranked Yeezus as the 269th album on their 500 Greatest Albums of All Time list.
+In 2025, Resident Advisor ranked it at number 16 in their list of "The Best Electronic Records 2000–25"; contributor Kieran Press-Reynolds credited West for introducing a wider audience to uncommercial sounds, saying he "smuggled industrial beats into more homes than surely any other record this century, converting an unquantifiably large number of casuals."